benwzj/benwzj.github.io/_posts/2022-03-03-overview-react.md

 {% include figure.html path="assets/img/redux-overview.png" class="img-fluid rounded z-depth-1" %}

 > Redux is not just for react, it can be used to other JS application.

+## How to use React

+Runing React application, means using React APIs which locate in React library.
+React is the entry point to the React library.
+If you don’t use bundler and you just load React from a `<script>` tag, these top-level APIs are available on the React global.
+- If you use ES6 with npm, you can write `import React from 'react'`.
+- If you use ES5 with npm, you can write `var React = require('react')`.

+### How do react applications work within browsers

+React app usually have one index.html and many js files.
+React use Webpack tool to bundle all the js files into one bundle.js file.

+When browsers visit React app, it will return index.html file.
+And also, return the bundle js file!
+Browser will execute the bundle file!

+### How do react work with the backend
+React is front end application framework.
+Just like HTML file, it can connect to backend through Hyperlinks, Ajax, etc.

+### How to deploy react

+- Create React App
+Using Create React App to create React Application. and you can use it with any backend you want.
+Under the hood, Create React App uses Babel and webpack, but you don’t need to know anything about them.
+When you’re ready to deploy to production, running npm run build will create an optimized build of your app in the build folder.

+- Vercel
+There are many services which provide web application deployment.
+Like Vercel.
+Vercel is free and easy to use.
+Sign in and Run CLI to deploy your code to Vercel. after done, you can get a public link like: https//yourapplicationname.vercel.app
+Under the hood, Vercel use `npm run build` to build your app.

+- Next.js framework
+You can use Next.js to build Node.js applications built with React.
+It includes styling and routing solutions out of the box.

 ## How to design React applications?